Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

       * Simplicity and quick turnaround for 'what-if' assumption changes
     title: Results
 ---
-> It was a very time consuming process with a high risk of mistakes at each step, due to the manual implementation and the large set of inputs.
+> "It was a very time consuming process with a high risk of mistakes at each step, due to the manual implementation and the large set of inputs."

 ## Before Visyond